From Score Matching to Diffusion: A Fine-Grained Error Analysis in the Gaussian Setting: Background

-\paragraph{Stochastic Gradient Descent} When learning the score function, one needs to minimize \eqref{eq:den-loss} relative to $\theta$.
-Due to its expectation structure, a convenient algorithm is the Stochastic Gradient Descent (SGD).
-Denoting $l(x, \theta) = \|x-D_\sigma(x+\sigma w, \theta)\|^2$, SGD writes:
+To learn the score function, one needs to minimize \eqref{eq:DSM_loss} with respect to $\theta$.
+Due to its expectation structure, a convenient algorithm is the Stochastic Gradient Descent (SGD), which reads:

-where $(\tau_k)_{k\in\mathbb{N}}$ is a stepsize sequence.
-Under standard assumptions on the decay of $\tau_k$ (e.g. $\sum_k \tau_k = \infty$ and $\sum_k \tau_k^2 < \infty$), and assuming that $l(x_k, \theta_k)$ is an unbiased estimate of \eqref{eq:den-loss}, the sequence defined by \eqref{eq:basic_sgd} converges to the minimizer of \eqref{eq:den-loss} \cite{mandt2016variational}.
-However, when \(\tau_k\) remains constant, \(\theta_k\) does not converge but instead oscillates around a stationary point, resulting in a biased solution that does not correspond to the minimizer of \eqref{eq:den-loss}.
-We call this error \emph{optimization error}.
-Moreover, in practive at each step of SGD, $x_k$ is sampled from a limited number $N$ of samples of $p_{data}$, resulting in a second source of error, that we call \emph{generalization error}.
-Following \cite{bach2013non, dieuleveut2020bridging}, we interpret the SGD iterates as an ergodic Markov chain converging to a unique stationary distribution.
-Approximating this distribution provides a means to explicitly analyze the effects of imperfect optimization.
+When using a decaying stepsize \(\tau_k\) that satisfies \(\sum_k \tau_k = \infty\) and \(\sum_k \tau_k^2 < \infty\), the sequence defined by~\eqref{eq:basic_sgd} converges to the minimizer of $F$~\cite{mandt2016variational}.
+In contrast, when the learning rate \(\tau\) is constant---a common practice in training denoising neural networks---the sequence \(\theta_k\) typically does not converge but eventually oscillates around a stationary point, leading to a biased estimate that we refer to as the \emph{optimization error}.
+Additionally, since each SGD update samples \(x_k\) from only a finite dataset of size \(N\) drawn from \(p_{\mathrm{data}}\), this introduces a second source of bias, which we term the \emph{generalization error}.
+Following the interpretations in~\cite{bach2013non, dieuleveut2020bridging}, we view the SGD iterates as an ergodic Markov chain that converges to a unique stationary distribution dependent on both \(\tau\) and \(N\).

-\paragraph{Langevin sampling} Langevin dynamic \cite{langevin1908theorie} provides a stochastic framework for sampling from a proper and smooth probability distribution $p$.
-The continuous-time Langevin dynamics are governed by the stochastic differential equation (SDE)
+\looseness=-1 \paragraph{Langevin sampling} Langevin dynamics~\cite{langevin1908theorie} is a stochastic method for sampling from a smooth distribution~\( p \).
+The continuous-time dynamics follow the stochastic differential equation (SDE):

-where $w_t$ is a standard Wiener process.
-The dynamics combine a deterministic drift term $-\nabla \log p(y_t)$, which drives the system toward lower-energy regions, with a stochastic diffusion term that ensures exploration.
-A practical way to simulate these dynamics is through the Unadjusted Langevin Algorithm (ULA), which applies a Euler–Maruyama discretetisation of the continuous Langevin SDE.
-More precisely, given a step size $\gamma > 0$, the ULA updates are given by
+where \( w_t \) is a standard Wiener process.
+The drift term guides samples toward high-density regions of~\( p \), while the diffusion term enables exploration.
+To simulate these dynamics, the Unadjusted Langevin Algorithm (ULA) applies an Euler–Maruyama discretization:

-where $w_k \sim \mathcal{N}(0, \id)$ are i.i.d. standard Gaussian random variables.
-With fixed stepsize $\gamma$ and under mild assumption~\cite{eberle2016reflection, durmus2017nonasymptotic, dalalyan2017theoretical}, such as $-\log(p_t)$ is strongly convex with Lipschitz gradient, ULA converges to a limiting distribution $q$ differing from $p$ due to a controlled discretization bias depending on the step size $\gamma$.